Oracle Analytics Cloud (OAC): The Jumpstart Guide

 - Now run the migration-tool.jar file in the OBIEE environment.
 The tool exports all content from your OBIEE to a .jar file.

-- Deploy the bundle into your OAC environment.
+- Deploy the bundle into your Oracle Analytics Cloud environment.

 - Log in to your OACS and verify the migration.

 Steps to Migrate From OBIEE 12c to OAC

 - Create a BI Application Archive (BAR) file from a service instance using the exportServiceInstance command from your OBIEE 12c.